roboticsleeds/ur5controller/README.md

 ## 5. Installation

+You can either get this controller using a Singularity container or by building the controller as a catkin package on your host machine.
+The advantage of using a singularity container over building it on your host machine is that you can have a different Ubuntu and ROS version on your host machine and have UR5 Controller within a singularity container that runs Ubuntu 14.04 and ROS Indigo.
+For example you can have a host machine with Ubuntu 18.04 and run UR5 Controller with the Singularity container.

 ### 5.1 Using Singularity container
 The easiest way to get up and running with this controller is to use our Singularity container.